RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/41-MRK.md

 <sup>31</sup> [It is] like a grain of mustard seed, which, when it is sown in the earth, is less than all the seeds that be in the earth:
 <sup>32</sup> But when it is sown, it groweth up, and becometh greater than all herbs, and shooteth out great branches; so that the fowls of the air may lodge under the shadow of it.
 <sup>33</sup> And with many such parables spake he the word unto them, as they were able to hear [it].
-<sup>34</sup> But without a parable spake he not unto them: and when they were alone , he expounded all things to his disciples.
+<sup>34</sup> But without a parable spake he not unto them: and when they were alone, he expounded all things to his disciples.
 <sup>35</sup> And the same day, when the even was come, he saith unto them, Let us pass over unto the other side.
 <sup>36</sup> And when they had sent away the multitude, they took him even as he was in the ship.
 And there were also with him other little ships.
 <sup>37</sup> And there arose a great storm of wind, and the waves beat into the ship, so that it was now full.
 <sup>38</sup> And he was in the hinder part of the ship, asleep on a pillow: and they awake him, and say unto him, Master, carest thou not that we perish?
 <sup>39</sup> And he arose, and rebuked the wind, and said unto the sea, Peace, be still.
 And the wind ceased, and there was a great calm.
 <sup>40</sup> And he said unto them, Why are ye so fearful? how is it that ye have no faith?
-<sup>41</sup> And they feared exceedingly , and said one to another, What manner of man is this, that even the wind and the sea obey him?
+<sup>41</sup> And they feared exceedingly, and said one to another, What manner of man is this, that even the wind and the sea obey him?
 ## Chapter 5

 <sup>1</sup> And they came over unto the other side of the sea, into the country of the Gadarenes.
 <sup>2</sup> And when he was come out of the ship, immediately there met him out of the tombs a man with an unclean spirit,
 <sup>3</sup> Who had [his] dwelling among the tombs; and no man could bind him, no, not with chains:
-<sup>4</sup> Because that he had been often bound with fetters and chains, and the chains had been plucked asunder by him, and the fetters broken in pieces: neither could any [man] tame him .
+<sup>4</sup> Because that he had been often bound with fetters and chains, and the chains had been plucked asunder by him, and the fetters broken in pieces: neither could any [man] tame him.
 <sup>5</sup> And always, night and day, he was in the mountains, and in the tombs, crying, and cutting himself with stones.
-<sup>6</sup> But when he saw Jesus afar off , he ran and worshipped him,
+<sup>6</sup> But when he saw Jesus afar off, he ran and worshipped him,
 <sup>7</sup> And cried with a loud voice, and said, What have I to do with thee, Jesus, [thou] Son of the most high God?
 I adjure thee by God, that thou torment me not.
 <sup>8</sup> For he said unto him, Come out of the man, [thou] unclean spirit.
 <sup>9</sup> And he asked him, What [is] thy name?
 And he answered, saying, My name [is] Legion: for we are many.